Lize58/Protonwine/README.md

 terminal-based installer for proton-ge and wine-ge (Lutris and steam only)

 # Installing dependecies
-In this case, you just need to install git from your package manager, for example "sudo pacman -S git" in Arch-based distro
+In this case, you just need to install "git" and "make" from your package manager, for example "sudo pacman -S git" in Arch-based distro

 # Download the necessary stuff by downloading the release or cloning the repository
 You can download the latest release and follow the procedures below, or you can clone the repository with "git clone https://github.com/Lize58/Protonwine"